AIMS AND SCOPE

 - Use italics only for scientific names of genera and species.

-- Write the main titles (Materials and Methods, Results, Discussion) in separate lines.
+- Write the main titles (Abstract, Introduction, Materials and Methods, Results and Discussion) in separate lines.

 Authors can submit with their manuscripts supporting material related to the work (additional tables and figures, detailed protocols, data logs, audio and video recordings, etc.) according to these guidelines: